DPotoyan/Chem324/content/Lec3-0.md

 ### Eigenvalue eigenfunction problems

-Using the oeprator notation we see that both classical wave equation and time-independent schrodinger equation can be framed as a problem of seeking special functions and multiplicative factors which satisfy a special kind of operators.
+Using the oeprator notation we see that both classical wave equation and time-independent Schrödinger equation can be framed as a problem of seeking special functions and multiplicative factors which satisfy a special kind of operators.

 <img src="images/SE_intro6.jpg" style="zoom:80%;" />

 E.g while action of operator can in general change the function in quantum mechanics we are interested in operators which preserve the function witht he constant multi0licative factor.

-### Time independent Schrodinger equation as an eigenvalue-eigenfunction problem.
+### Time independent Schrödinger equation as an eigenvalue-eigenfunction problem.

-The time independent Schrodinger equation can now be seen as an eigenfunction-eigenvalue problem where our eigenfunctions are wave-functions and eigenvalues are energies.
+The time independent Schrödinger equation can now be seen as an eigenfunction-eigenvalue problem where our eigenfunctions are wave-functions and eigenvalues are energies.

 $$\hat{H}\psi(x)=E\psi(x)$$